top of page

 Benefits of Training with Knees-Over-Toes Positions

 Training with knees over toes means allowing the knees to move forward past the toes during exercises like squats, lunges, and step-ups.
-This movement pattern is often discouraged in traditional fitness advice, but recent research and practical experience show it can be highly beneficial when done correctly.
+This movement pattern is often discouraged in traditional fitness advice.
+However, recent research and practical experience show it can be highly beneficial when done correctly.

 How Knees Over Toes Training Supports Knee Health